ArielBenichou/zigsteroids/README.md

 - `W` - Go forward
 - `A`, `D` - Rotate Ship
+- `Left-Control + R` - Reset game
 - `Left-Shift` - Use MEGA FUEL for burst, make you invulnerable while in burst -- use with caution.
-- `Left-Control + R` - Reset game
+- `Left-Control + D` - Toggle Visual Debug
+- `Escape` - Pause Game

 ## Build